Choose your course

-Are you looking to upskill or just simply re-train in nursing?
-If you’ve had a break from education and you’re looking to return to study or didn’t take A-Levels and now want to go to university, our Access course to Nursing is a perfect place to start.
+Looking to upskill or just simply re-train in nursing?
+If you’ve had a break from education or didn’t take A-Levels and want to go to university, our Access courses are for you.

 Access courses are for students aged 19 or over, and there is no upper age limit.
 Typically, you will attend College for up to 16 hours per week.